sunflowerdeath/aardvark-old/core/CODING_CONVENTIONS.md

 Prefer this order of parameters:

 1. Immutable parameters.
 Pass by const reference or by value for small types,
 2. Optional immutable parameters.
-Pass by pointer or as const ref to `std::optional`,
+Pass by pointer to const or as const ref to `std::optional`.
 3. Mutable/output parameters, pass as pointers.

 When calling function or initializing struct with multiple parameters,